-29 Monitoring of Usage
+30 Monitoring of Usage

-Emails, documents or browsing history on School systems should not be considered to be private and may be monitored and recorded to ensure the safety of pupils and ensure compliance with this policy.
+Emails, documents or browsing history on School systems should not be considered to be private and may be monitored and recorded to ensure the safety of pupils / students and ensure compliance with this policy.
 This monitoring will be proportionate and will take place in accordance with data protection / privacy legislation.

-The School may address concerns regarding unauthorised, unacceptable or inappropriate use of ICT systems / devices or social media as a disciplinary matter.
+The School may address concerns regarding unauthorised, unacceptable or inappropriate use of ICT systems / devices or social media by implementing the disciplinary procedure, this may result in formal disciplinary sanctions including dismissal.